Human Interaction Learning Laboratory - Residential Program

 - Enhance your understanding of group functioning and effectiveness

 - Enhance your understanding of your role in effective and productive groups

-- Demonstrate the capacity to give and receive feedback with care and accountability
+- Improve your capacity to give and receive feedback with care and accountability

-- Gain a deeper understanding of group development and group dynamics to achieve success
+- Gain a deeper understanding of group dynamics

 - Open new paths of communication and personal insight

 - Increase your awareness of the impact you have on others and how others impact you

 - Engaging in reflective practice